valerii-tsvietkov/ansible-shortcuts/documentation/intro/README.md

 ### BitBucket( or Git repo without web interface) + Ansible Tower.

-Tower Templates can check repository time to time and react when something changed in particular branch and run predefined deployment scenario.
+Tower Templates can check repository time to time and react when something changed and run predefined deployment scenario.

 ### Jenkins + Ansible